Introduction To Niche Research

 What products or services are there?

-Assuming that you are not going to create your own product, you need to find something that you can promote as an affiliate marketer.
+Assuming that you are not going to create your own product, you need to find something that you can promote as an affiliate.
 To make this as quick and simple as possible, most online marketers will turn to a digital information product network site like Clickbank to see what is available.

 Type your search term into the box on the ‘Marketplace’ page to establish whether there are suitable products available through Clickbank: